What Is Vertical Welding and How Does It Differ?

 control torch angle and motion

-You should hold the torch at the correct angle for the process: about 5-15 degrees upward in vertical welding, or 60-75 degrees from the base metal for TIG, with the filler rod at 15-20 degrees.
+Hold the torch or gun at the correct angle for the process.
+Use about 5 to 15 degrees upward for MIG or flux core, or 60 to 75 degrees from the base metal for TIG.

-Keep your motion steady and stay ahead of the puddle, especially in MIG, so you control buildup and maintain a uniform bead.
+Keep your motion steady and stay slightly ahead of the puddle.
+This helps you control buildup and maintain a uniform bead.

-Use uphill travel for flux core and TIG when you need better penetration and less contamination, because even small angle or motion changes can cause defects.
-Additionally, understanding the maximum fillet weld size helps ensure that your welds remain structurally sound and compliant with industry standards.
+Use uphill travel for flux core and TIG when you need better penetration and less contamination.
+Even small angle or motion changes can cause defects.

 Torch Angle Basics

-With TIG, you’ll usually angle the torch 60 to 75 degrees for sharper penetration and cleaner puddle control.
-Keep your welding techniques consistent: move in a tight zigzag or triangular path, and stay deliberate.
+With TIG, angle the torch 60 to 75 degrees for sharper penetration and cleaner puddle control.
+Keep your motion tight, steady, and deliberate.

 Puddle Motion Control

 Keeping the puddle under control starts with matching angle and motion to the weld position.
-You hold a MIG gun about 5-15 degrees upward so molten metal stays where you want it.
+Hold a MIG gun about 5 to 15 degrees upward so molten metal stays where you want it.

-With TIG, keep the torch 60-75 degrees from the base metal for tighter control.
-Use zigzag or triangular motion techniques to spread heat evenly and prevent excess buildup.
+With TIG, keep the torch 60 to 75 degrees from the base metal for tighter control.
+Use zigzag or triangular motion to spread heat evenly and prevent excess buildup.

-When you control angle, speed, and movement together, you protect puddle consistency and make vertical welding easier to manage, giving you more precision and less waste.
+When you control angle, speed, and movement together, vertical welding becomes easier to manage.

 Uphill vs Downhill